AI Workshop: learn to build apps with AI →

 The DOM: insertAdjacentHTML

-insertAdjacentHTML is a very cool DOM method we can call on any DOM element to add new content to a page.
+insertAdjacentHTML is a DOM method you can call on any element to add new content to a page.

 It is a nice and flexible way to insert new content.